When I first started blogging back in 2009, there was a lot I didn’t know. I had more questions than answers and more confusion than clarity.

 Section 1: Who do you want to help?

-If you are unsure of who your target audience might be, then you should check out our post on how to nail down your target audience.
 In the post, I talk about the importance of identifying your audience’s GPS.
 This is a simple acronym that stands for goals, passions, and struggles.

 Intimately knowing your audience’s goals, passions and struggles are the keys that will unlock your success.
 To be successful at filling out the rest of your blog business plan, you’ll need to record these at the top of the page.

 Section 2: Where are they already hanging out?